COMPARE FERRARI RENTAL COSTS BEFORE YOU CHOOSE A MODEL.

 1. The "Attention" Factor A McLaren gets looks from car enthusiasts.
 A Ferrari gets looks from everyone.
 Be prepared for people to walk up to the car when you are stopped at lights on Collins Ave.

 Pro Tip: If you want privacy, keep the windows up and the AC on.
-If you want to be seen, drop the top, just be ready for the paparazzi.
+If you want a more visible arrival, drop the top where the route and weather make sense.

 2. Speed Bumps & Valet Ramps All our mid-engine Ferraris (F8, 488) come equipped with a Front Suspension Lift.

-important: You must push the button on the center console before you approach a ramp.
-It raises the nose by 40mm.
-If you forget, you will scrape the carbon fiber splitter.
-We will demonstrate this during your handover.
+Important: Use the front-lift button on the center console before steep ramps or driveways.
+It raises the nose by 40mm and helps avoid carbon-fiber splitter contact.
+We demonstrate this during your handover.

 3. Luggage Capacity

-F8 / 488: Zero trunk space.
+F8 / 488: Limited trunk space.
 The "frunk" (front trunk) fits one medium backpack or a small carry-on.

-Roma / Portofino: Can fit two weekend bags or a set of golf clubs in the rear trunk.
-If you have heavy luggage, we recommend booking a Rolls-Royce Cullinan for your luggage transfer.
+Roma / Portofino: A front-engine Ferrari request may fit more luggage than a mid-engine Spider.
+If you have heavy luggage, compare a Rolls-Royce Cullinan for your transfer.

 Frequently Asked Questions

 Q: Do I need special insurance?
-A: You must have a full coverage insurance policy that extends to a rental vehicle.
-If you are unsure if your policy covers an exotic car (many standard policies cap out at $50k), read our guide on exotic car rental insurance in Miami, review the Essential Questions to Ask Before Renting, or contact our concierge to verify it instantly.
+A: You need qualifying full coverage insurance that extends to a rental vehicle.
+If you are unsure whether your policy covers an exotic car, read our guide on exotic car rental insurance in Miami, review the Essential Questions to Ask Before Renting, or contact our concierge to review coverage before booking.

 Ferrari Rental Miami Prices: What You Actually Pay in 2026